joehahn/exes-n-ohs/README.md

     sudo jupyter dashboards quick-setup --sys-prefix

-and then shotudown & restart the _confidence_levels.ipynb_ notebnook, and click the new dashboard icon:<br />
+and then restart the _confidence_levels.ipynb_ notebnook and click its new dashboard icon:<br />
 ![](figs/dashboard.png)<br />